 ENCODING AND ENCAPSULATION of video via DTN

-The Deutsche Zentrum für Luft- und Raumfahrt (DLR) has developed two systems for video transmission via DTN networks.
+The Deutsches Zentrum für Luft- und Raumfahrt (DLR) has developed two systems for video transmission via DTN networks.
 The first is a transparent gateway which aims to provide a simple transport for UDP-based media protocols and is agnostic to the protocol running above it.
 The second is a more advanced encoder which integrates directly with a H.264 video encoder and decoder and designed to natively function with DTN.

 Transparent Gateway